IDEX Technology: Doubling Productivity While Halving Costs

-IDEX stands for Independent Dual Extrusion and refers to that technology that allows a 3D printer to work with both of its tool heads simultaneously and independently, resulting in many benefits throughout the entire printing process.
-This white paper will help you understand how IDEX works, how it came to life, and its main differences and benefits compared to single- and dual extrusion.
+Independent Dual Extrusion technology (IDEX) enables 3D printers to work with both tool heads simultaneously and independently, resulting in countless benefits.
+This white paper will give you an understanding of how IDEX technology works, how it came to life, and its main differences compared to single and dual extrusion.

 How did IDEX come to be?

-The struggles experienced while printing with their first dual extrusion system sparked the idea of trying to develop a form of independent dual extrusion, a technology that could potentially provide a solution for all the problems experienced.
-This first trial turned out to ease significantly the process of calibrating the extruders, it prevented the filament dripping from the idle extruder on the piece being printed and it provided more flexibility when printing different materials.
+This sparked the idea of trying to develop a form of independent dual extrusion.
+The first trial turned out to significantly ease the process of calibrating the extruders, preventing filament dripping from the idle extruder on the piece being printed and providing more flexibility when printing different materials.

-In 2018, when launching the BCN3D Sigmax, the company also presented the Duplication and Mirror 3D printing modes, which are unique features of their 3D printers and key in the high productivity provided by the BCN3D printers.
+With the launch of the BCN3D Sigmax in 2018, came the Duplication and Mirror 3D printing modes; unique features of 3D printers and key in the high productivity provided by the BCN3D printing solutions.

 How does IDEX technology work?